-29.311 During the Special Abilities Phase (31) a player holding Monotheism may convert the occupants of any one area adjacent by land to an area containing his own units by replacing the units in that area with his own units.
-An area containing either a city or one or more tokens may be taken over in this manner, being replaced by a city or tokens, respectively.

-29.312 If the player holding Monotheism does not have sufficient units in stock to replace units in a target area, he may not convert that area.
-The area may not be occupied by units belonging to another player who holds Monotheism or Theology (29.462).
-Barbarian tokens and pirate cities may not be converted by Monotheism.

-29.313 Monotheism aggravates the effects of Iconoclasm and Heresy (28.826).

-29.314 Provides 10 Religion Credits and 5 Civic Credits.
+- 29.311 During the Special Abilities Phase (25) a player holding Monotheism may convert the occupants of any one area adjacent by land to an area containing his own units by replacing the units in that area with his own units. - 29.312 If the player holding Monotheism does not have sufficient units in stock to replace units in a target area, he may not convert that area.
+The area may not be occupied by units belonging to any player who holds Monotheism or Theology (29.462).
+Barbarian tokens and pirate cities may not be converted by Monotheism. - 29.313 Monotheism aggravates the effects of Iconoclasm and Heresy (28.826). - 29.314 Provides 10 Religion Credits and 5 Civic Credits.